-5.2.2 Food Additives and Flavours
+5.2.2 Food Additives

 The only food additives permitted for this vulnerable population, should be those necessary for the safety of the product.
-Food Additives listed in Table A of the guideline if necessary for food safety requirements must only be used at the specified maximum use level.
+Food Additives lasted in Table A of the guideline.
+If it is necessary for food safety requirements they must not exceed the specified maximum use levels.

-NOTE: IBFAN is not convinced that the additives listed in Table A meet this requirement.
+NOTE: IBFAN is not convinced that the additives listed in Table meet this requirement and adds the following provisions:

-Flavourings, artificial or natural must not be permitted.
+Flavourings, artificial or natural are not permitted.

-Genetically modified ingredients and those produced by bio-engineering are not permitted.
+Genetically modified ingredients and those produced by bioengineering are not permitted.